JingweiDai/BitcoinPriceLSTM/README.md

 # BitcoinPriceLSTM
-This study intends to predict Bitcoin price using long short-term memory (LSTM), combined with Google Trend for keywords related to Bitcoin and commonly used financial indicators.
+This study intends to predict Bitcoin price using Long Short-Term Memory (LSTM) based Recurrent Neural Network, combined with Google Trend for keywords related to Bitcoin and commonly used financial indicators.
 It also compares the performance of the proposed model with other models, including LSTM with Google Trend but without financial indicators, LSTM without Google Trend and financial indicators, as well as traditional financial forecasting methods like the ARIMA model.